 Take a food tour of East Nashville

-I’m in love with Karen-Lee Ryan’s passion for food and Nashville history, both of which are evident in the trio of tour routes she now offers through Walk Eat Nashville.
+I’m in love with the tour routes and restaurants covered in Walk Eat Nashville.
 My personal favorite is the Five Points route, though I’m a sucker for SoBro’s growingly diverse palate, as well.
 Really, with Karen-Lee at the helm, you can’t go wrong no matter which tour you pick!

 Related post: Eat, Sip, Stroll: The Best Food Tour in Nashville